 Any accessory that can put stress on your hair can damage it.
 People are into hair accessories such as headbands and ponytails, to name a few, so some wonder if these can damage the hair.

 Are headbands bad for your hair?
 Yes, they can be.
 This popular fashion accessory is an excellent remedy for a bad hair day and keeps sweat away from your eyes.
-However, wearing it repeatedly may cause hair breakage around your hairline, which could result in a receding hairline and a dreaded enlarged forehead.
+However, wearing it repeatedly may cause hair breakage around your hairline, resulting in a receding hairline and a dreaded enlarged forehead.

 Let us look at how to use headbands without damaging your hair and learn the variety of headbands that can cause damage to your hair.